NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 - `track_obstacles()`: (TODO): Implement function for tracking nearby vessels
 - `get_ais_data(t)`: Returns an AIS message for the ship information at the given UTC timestamp.
 - `get_ship_nav_data(t)`: Returns relevant simulation data for the ship at the given UTC timestamp.
 This includes its pose, waypoints, speed plan etc.

-## Git Workflow

-Everyone are encouraged to contribute to the software in this repository, to provide new features or fix existing issues.

-All contributors are obligated to follow methods as outlined in <https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow> for ensuring a pain-free workflow with the repository.

-If you're unfamiliar with git, check out <https://try.github.io/> to get familiar, and use <https://learngitbranching.js.org/> for trying out topics on your own.